-- I have extracted information from Symplur health hashtags on selected hashtags as listed below from midnight on 6 November to 13:50 on 12 November (#WAAW is currently under review).
+- I have extracted information from Symplur health hashtags on selected hashtags.
 Note that the estimates of “impressions” should be viewed with caution – they appear to multiply number of tweets by number of followers.
 In my experience (comparing Symplur with Twitter analytics) the Symplur estimates are around 10 times higher than reality.
 The number of “tweets” quoted appears to equal tweets and retweets.
 The number of participants equals tweeters and retweeters.
 You can update Symplur health hashtags statistics at the links below, adjusting date range.
-You can look back for up to a year, for a three month window, so it’s worth saving outputs.
+You can look back for up to a year, for a three month window, so it’s worth saving outputs (availability will vary as some of the hashtags – eg #WAAW and associated, were only registered at the start of the week).
 While there are limitations to the estimates below, it is still useful to compare the figures – #AntibioticResistance is the most used hashtag by a considerable margin.

 Dr Graham Mackenzie, Consultant in Public Health, NHS Lothian, 11 November 2017 and updated throughout the campaign.

 4 thoughts on “World Antibiotic Awareness Week 2017”

 Pingback: World Diabetes Day 2017 (14 November) – #ScotPublicHealth

 prof premraj pushpakaran writes — let us celebrate European Antibiotic Awareness Day!!!

 Pingback: Social network analysis: quirks, pitfalls and biases – #ScotPublicHealth